Did You Know – DC has a TOOL LIBRARY?!

 The tool library is called DPR’s Garden Tool Share, but consists of more than garden tools.
 Hard hats, for instance.
 Just in case.

 Green Neighbors DC folks have been helping Joshua Singer, of DC’s DPR and District Urban Gardeners, sort and inventory the tools and clean the area in preparation for the spring opening (date to be announced).
 And we are about to put the full list online in a tool library platform.
-Stay tuned for that.
-But in the meantime, you can contact Josh at email@example.com to inquire about what we have and get on the waiting list in the meantime.
-We’ll post another article to announce the opening.
+[Done.
+You can now find out how to join and look at the tools via http://www.greenneighborsdc.org/projects.
+You can also contact Josh at email@example.com or firstname.lastname@example.org to inquire about what we have and how to sign up.]

 DPR’s Garden Tool Share is located at Twin Oaks Community Garden, which is owned by DPR, at 14th and Taylor, NW.